 Family involvement is an important aspect of our program.
 Families are encouraged to participate in all facets of the program's activities.
-They may observe the classroom, participate in family meetings and discussions, voluntee in the classroom and contribute in planning individual goals for their child.
+They may observe the classroom, participate in family meetings and discussions, volunteer in the classroom and contribute in planning individual goals for their child.
 The Family Committee is open to all families with children enrolled in the center and organizes special events and programs for the children and families.
 This committee is responsible for the organization and implementation of special events, family enrichment programs and fundraising.
 The Family Committee is chaired by a family representative who sits on ELC Board of Directors.

 All custodial families, custodians or guardians of a child enrolled in the center have unlimited access to the Center during the hours of operation for the purpose of contacting their child, evaluating the care provided by the Center or evaluating the premises.
 A roster of names and telephones numbers of all families or guardians of children attending the Center is available upon request.
 Families, custodians or guardians may request to have their name excluded from the list.
-The Center's licensing record; including compliance report forms from Ohio Department of Jobs and Family Services and evaluation forms from the City Health, Building and Fire Departments are available from the Ohio Department of Job and Family Services.
+The Center's licensing record; including reports from the Commonwealth of Kentucky Division of Regulated Child Care and evaluation forms from the City Health, Building and Fire Departments are posted in the office.